reilabs/llvm-to-cairo/docs/ALU Design.md

 #### Pointers

-LLVM IR has only one generic pointer type - `ptr`, which works as a rough equivalent of the `void *` in C. Type-specific pointers (e.g. equivalent of C's `int`) existed, but are now deprecated.
+LLVM IR has only one generic pointer type - `ptr`, which works as a rough equivalent of the `void *` in C. Type-specific pointers (e.g. equivalent of C's `int *`) existed in LLVM in the past, but are now deprecated.
 Therefore, we expect to see in the input IR only the generic `ptr` pointer.
+This does not translate well to higher-level programming languages.

 Not only do Rust and the Cairo language support a generic pointer type, their support for pointers does not follow the mechanism known from C, which would smoothly translate into LLVM IR semantics.